 NOTE 0: Users with an emergency call in progress can re-attach and re-establish the emergency PDN connection after detecting the loss of the signalling connection with the RAN.
-IMS Emergency PSAP callback is not supported in this release of the specification.
+IMS Emergency PSAP callback is not supported for unauthenticated users with an emergency registration but without an emergency call in progress.